 "Fare thee well forever upon this earth!
 Thy last companion forsakes thy side.
 Thine age survives the youth of all; and the Final Day shall find thee still the contemplator of our tombs.
 I go with my free will into the land of darkness; but new suns and systems blaze around us from the grave.
 I go where the souls of those for whom I resign the clay shall be my co-mates through eternal youth.
-At last, I recognise the true ordeal and the real victory.
+At last, I recognize the true ordeal and the real victory.
 Mejnour, cast down thy elixir; lay by thy load of years!
 Wherever the soul can wander, the Eternal Soul of all things protects it still!"

 CHAPTER XV.

-"Ils ne veulent plus perdre un moment d'un muit si précieuse."- LACRE TELLE, tom. xii.
-It was late that night, and Réné-François Dumas, President of the Revolutionary Tribunal, had re-entered his cabinet, on his return from the Jacobin club.
-With him were two men, who might be said to represent, the one the moral, the other the physical force of the Reign of Terror: Fouquier-Tinville, the Public Accuser, and François Henriot, the General of the Parisian National Guard.
-This formidable triumvirate were assembled to debate on the proceedings of the next day; and the three sister-witches, over their hellish caldron, were scarcely animated by a more fiend-like spirit or engaged in more execrable designs than these three heroes of the revolution in their premeditated massacre of the morrow.
-Dumas was but little altered in appearance since, in the earlier part of this narrative, he was presented to the reader, except that his manner was somewhat more short and severe, and his eye yet more restless.
+ILS ne veulent plus perdre un moment d'une nuit si précieuse.1 LACRETELLE, vol. xii.

+Ir was late that night, and Réné-François Dumas, President of the Revolutionary Tribunal, had re-entered his cabinet, on his return from the Jacobin club.
+With him were two men who might be said to represent the one the moral, the other the physical force of the Reign of Terror, - Fouquier-Tinville, the public Accuser, and François Henriot, the General of the Parisian National Guard.
+This formidable triumvirate were assembled to debate on the proceedings of the next day; and the three sister-witches, over their hellish caldron, were scarcely animated by a more fiend-like spirit, or engaged in more execrable designs, than these three heroes of the Revolution in their premeditated massacre of the morrow.

+Dumas was but little altered in appearance since, in the earlier part of this narrative, he was presented to the reader. except that his manner was somewhat more short and severe, and his eve vet more restless.
 But he seemed almost a superior being by the side of his associates.
-Réné Dumas, born of respectable parents, and well educated, despite his ferocity, was not without a certain refinement, which perhaps rendered him the more acceptable to the precise and formal Robespierre.
-But Henriot had been a lackey, a thief, a spy of the police; he had drank the blood of Madame de Lamballe, and had risen to his present rank for no quality but his ruffianism: and Fouquier-Tinville, the son of a provincial agriculturist, and afterward a clerk at the Bureau of the Police, was little less base in his manners, and yet more, from a certain loathsome buffoonery, revolting in his speech; bull-headed, with black, sleek hair, with a narrow and livid forehead, with small eyes, that twinkled with a sinister malice; strongly and coarsely built, he looked what he was, the audacious Bully of a lawless and relentless Bar.
-Dumas trimmed the candles, and bent over the list of the victims for the morrow.
+Réné Dumas, born of respectable parents and well-educated, despite his ferocity was not without a certain refinement, which perhaps rendered him the more acceptable to the precise and formal Robespierre.2 But Henriot had been a lackey, a thief, a spy of the police; he had drunk the blood of Madame de Lamballe, and had risen to his present rank for no quality but his ruefianism.
+And Fouquier-Tinville, the son of a provincial agriculturist, and afterwards a clerk at the Bureau of the Police?